DYNAMICS OF

 useful way to illustrating important aspects of the motion.
 After some transient behaviour (~ 8 s), the system stabilizes.

-evolved from the initial conditions (nS = 10).
-Fig. 6.6.
+The trajectory encircles the point Fig. 6.6.
 Animation of the pendulum motion.
 Simulation #7

 The road to chaos Adding